Are you getting enough of the good stuff?

 Pre- and probiotics could be powerful immunity boosters.
 Are you getting enough of the good stuff?
-This article takes a closer look at the effect of pre-and probiotics on boosting your immunity, ability to avoid disease and ability to get better faster once you become sick.
+This article takes a closer look at the effect of pre-and probiotics on boosting your immunity, ability to reduce risks of some diseases and ability to get better faster once you become sick.

 It’s a strange thought, but right from the moment we’re born, the human body becomes a host for other microorganisms.
 This includes the beneficial bacteria in our intestinal tracts, simply called “probiotics”.

 Before birth, a baby’s gastrointestinal tract is totally sterile.
 This means that it doesn’t contain any bacteria – not even the “good” ones.
-During the natural birth process, the baby receives some beneficial bacteria from the mother – organisms that immediately start to multiply, boosting the little one’s immunity.
+During the natural birth process, the baby receives some beneficial bacteria from the mother – organisms that immediately start to multiply, helping building the little one’s healthy immune functions.

 Breast milk also contains immune-boosting probiotics, which means that breastfeeding is another excellent way of increasing the number of Bifidobacteria in a baby’s intestinal tract.